ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 ## 1. Participation & Eligibility

 1.1 **Eligibility.** Entries must be original 3D text intros (max 30 seconds, excluding pre-intro and outro) created after the tournament announcement.
-2D elements and modeling are permitted but will not be judged.
+2D and modeling are permitted but will not be judged.
 No third-party assets allowed, excepting overlays, shockwaves, etc. Contact organizers with eligibility questions prior to submission.

 1.2 **Teams**
 - Maximum 2 members per team.